 Everything displayed on your computer's monitor is going to be recorded, so before you start a screen capturing session make sure that all of your private data is well outside the work environment you'll be using in the video.
 Instead of wasting time on concealing private information in the post-production, you can save time by controlling what is visible in the portion of the screen you are capturing.

 Having the right tools for a job is as equally important as knowing exactly how to do a certain job.
 There are so many different screen recorders on the market at the moment, that choosing the right one isn't always such an easy task.
 Most free software products that offer the screencasting feature have limitations that may prevent you from creating a high-quality tutorial.

 If you want to capture videos at high frame rates, select the region of the screen you're recording by yourself or record high-resolution footage we recommend using Wondershare's Filmora Scrn.
 Besides featuring powerful screen capturing tools, the software also has a video editing mode, that allows you to edit your videos immediately after you finish a screencasting session.
-You can use this software to record all your desktop activities on Mac and PC computers for free, and you can purchase the lifetime license to use it for just $29.99 or a one-year license at $19.99.
+You can use this software to record all your desktop activities on Mac and PC computers for free, and you can purchase the perpetual license to use it for just $29.99 or a one-year license at $19.99.

 Part 3: Audio Recording: A Few Tips for Recording Better Audio

 Video tutorials largely depend on narration, because you have to use your voice to explain what is going on in the video.
 That's why you have to pay special attention to the quality of sound in your videos.
 Tutorials with poor audio quality have fewer chances of attracting large audiences, simply because most people don't want to watch a video if they can't understand what you are saying.
 Here's how you can improve the quality of audio in your video tutorials.